 Frequently, people also grow attached to the ritual of drinking or using—it morphs into a routine part of their daily activities.
 It becomes an ingrained habit that again, they are not sure how to function without.

 Stopping your drinking or drug use before it becomes physiologically impossible to do so can be helpful in avoiding a long and difficult recovery process.

 Addiction Is A Character Flaw

 One of the oldest myths about addiction is that it is a problem of morality.
-Drug users are often seen as bad people, or people with a character defect.

 Not to mention, the legality of drugs plays a large part in this perception.
 Most mind-altering substances are federally illegal, and even prescription use outside of a drug’s intended purpose is considered a crime.
-Many people view any type of drug use as a criminal act, so they tend to judge it as being fundamentally wrong.
+Many people view any drug use as a criminal act, so they tend to judge it as fundamentally wrong.